marshmallow-packages/categorise-resources/README.md

 ```

 ## Usage
 In any / all of your resources add

 ```php
 public static $group = "Your Category label";
 ```

+## Ordering
+Optionaly, you can add `public static $priority = 10;` to your resource.
+This priotity will determine the position of the resource in the group that its in.
+Currently the groups can not be ordered.
+This is done alphabeticly.

 ## Icons
 You can add svg icon from http://www.zondicons.com/icons.html.
 To use an icon, please follow the steps below.